webb/xml-schema-documentation-generator/README.md

-To build:

-    1. Start in a build directory

-       You will raise an error if you try to build in the source directory.

-    2. Run "configure", providing:

-       - output_dir=$dir: where to put resulting web pages

-       - xml_catalog=$file.xml: an XML catalog file that conveys namespaces and locations of schema documents.

-       $ ../source/configure output_dir=../repo/4.0 xml_catalog=../niem/xml-catalog.xml

-    3. Build the files:
+<p class="title">XML Schema documentation generator</p>

+# Building

+1. ./configure

+  Set up the build process for your local environment.
+Variables you can set include:

+  * `install_dir`: directory to where files will be copied for `make install`
+  * `xml_catalog`: An XML catalog file identifying the schemas to be processed.

-       $ make
+2. make

-    4. Install the files to the output directory.
+  Process the schema files to produce indexes, diagrams, and pages for components.
+Results are put into diretory `build`.

-       $ make install
+3. make install

-This package doesn't need to know about what versions the schema pile is, or even if it's a NIEM release or subset.
+  Copy result files into directory for publication.
+You may want to set variable `install_dir` to be the directory for a git repository.

-# notes
+## notes

 Documentation for a string is at:

 https://www.w3.org/TR/xmlschema-2/#string

-# todo
+## todo

 - replace resolve-component with attribute-get-qname
 - rename f:get-href() to f:qname-get-href()